sgmiriuka/shRNA-alphagenome/README.md

 - ranks sites by minimal predicted disruption, and
 - produces per‑candidate plots plus an HTML report.

-The tools are generic: they accept any interval (not only introns) and any cassette length.
+Originally, the purpose was to insert an shRNA in an intron.
+However, the tools are generic: they accept any interval (not only introns) and any cassette length.
 AlphaGenome runs remotely and requires an API key; all requests are variant‑centred with a configurable sequence context and aggregation window.

 Components
 ----------